vkurpmax/ICCS_Conveyor/README.md

 2. Conveyor Robot <br>
 It was created by Handrisumanto's team for Mechatronic's Day 2020

+## Microcontrollers
+It used 3 Microcontrollers: <br>
+For Conveyor:
+1. NodeMCU ESP8266 Wifi
+2. Arduino Uno

+For Manipulator Robot:
+1. Arduino Mega

 ## My Team
 - Putu Herdy Kurniawan
 - Agus